kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 For example, a 0-4 self-hosted cluster means that the kubelet is a daemon set, the API server runs as a pod and is exposed as a service, and so on.
 While a 1-4 self-hosted cluster would have a system installed Kubelet.
 And a 02-4 system would have everything except etcd self-hosted.

+It is also important to point out that self-hosted stands alongside other methods to install and configure Kubernetes, including scripts like kube-up.sh, configuration management tools, and deb/rpm/etc packages.
+A non-goal of this self-hosted proposal is replacing or introducing anything that might impede these installation and management methods.
+In fact it is likely that by dogfooding Kubernetes APIs via self-hosted improvements will be made to Kubernetes components that will simplify other installation and management methods.

 ## Practical Implementation Overview

 This document outlines the current implementation of "self-hosted Kubernetes" installation and upgrade of Kubernetes clusters based on the work that the teams at CoreOS and Google have been doing.
 The work is motivated by the early ["Self-hosted Proposal"](https://github.com/kubernetes/kubernetes/issues/246#issuecomment-64533959) by Brian Grant.